Does password complexity matter?

 • Other protections: e.g., block anomalous or known malicious IPs

 If implemented correctly, these factors protect your account online against brute-force attacks.
-So, should you go back to your trusted “password1”?
-Not so fast!

 Password reuse

 The first risk concerns password reuse.
 If dodgy-weak-service.com is breached, attackers will use your password and try it against other services you might use.
 This is called “password spraying.”
-So, if you have reused the password for your bank access, this could have severe consequences.
-Whilst you can do much about dodgy-weak-service being hacked, you can limit the risk by choosing unique passwords for each service.
-To protect yourself against the compromised password database of the dodgy-weak-service1, you could (and always should) enable multi-factor authentication (MFA).
+So if you have reused the password for your bank access, this could have severe consequences.

 Guessable, weak or well-known password

-This is a cousin problem to the one above. if you are using weak or well-known passwords (see the top 1000 of the RockYou2024 collection), then an attacker can use the limited number of attempts they have to log into your account.
+This is a cousin problem to the one above.
+If you are using weak or well-known passwords (see the top 1000 of the RockYou2024 collection), then an attacker can use the limited number of attempts they have to log into your account.
 This also applies to guessable passwords, such as your pet name or “gmail1” for your Gmail account.
 But an attacker doesn’t have that many attempts: they have other accounts they want to crack, other services, and different defence mechanisms working against them.
 Unlike passwords for offline files, a good password is sufficient, provided it’s unique and not easily guessable.

 Phishing